Authorities study plane debris found off Africa for links to Flight MH370

 No trace has been found of MH370, which disappeared in March last year carrying 239 passengers and crew while en route from Kuala Lumpur to Beijing, in one of the greatest mysteries in aviation history.
 Most of the passengers were Chinese.

-Search efforts led by Australia have focused on a broad expanse of the southern Indian Ocean off Australia.
+Search efforts led by Australia have focussed on a broad expanse of the southern Indian Ocean off Australia.

 "At this point in time the BEA is studying the information on the airplane part found in La Reunion, in coordination with our Malaysian and Australian colleagues, and with the judicial authorities," the BEA spokesman said in an email.